BonsonW/slow5curl/docs/commands.md

 * `-l, --list FILE`:<br/>
     List of read ids provided as a single-column text file with one read id per line.
 * `--index FILE`:<br/>
-    Path to a custom slow5 index (experimental).
-Useful if your index file is located somewhere other than in the same directory as the input S/BLOW5 file.
+    URL to a custom slow5 index.
+This can also be a path to an index that is residing locally on your disk.
+Useful if your index file is located somewhere other https://url/file.blow5.idx when your input file is https://url/file.blow5.
 *  `-h`, `--help`:<br/>
     Prints the help menu.